ProvableHQ/leo/examples/vote/README.md

 ### Propose

-Anyone can propose new proposals publicly by calling `propose` function.
+Anyone can issue a new proposal publicly by calling `propose` function.

 Run `propose`: